RBLN Container Toolkit¶

 rbln-ctk runtime configure¶

-Auto-detects the running container runtime and enables CDI support.
+Auto-detects the active container runtime and enables CDI support.

 | Flag | Description | Default |